AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/search-dashboard.md

 The Global Search menu allows you to search for and select dashboards to view.

-* **To view a list of your existing dashboards**, click the dashboard drop-down menu.
+* **To view a list of your existing dashboards**, click the dashboard.

 * **To search for a dashboard**, type in some search criteria in the search bar after clicking the dashboard drop-down menu.
-If any dashboards match the criteria, they'll display first in the list.
+If any dashboards match the criteria, they display first in the list.

 Example: